haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 ### Protein structures

 An unbound structure of the protein is available on [PDB](https://www.rcsb.org/structure/1ZUG).
 We already examined this structure using PyMOL.
-Our observation revealed that this protein has a disordered tail, and that this disordered tail does not interact with the DNA.
+Our observation revealed that this protein has a disordered tail, which does not interact with the DNA.
 Since the core conformation remains unchanged, we can simply take the first conformation from the ensemble, remove the disordered tail from it and use it as an input structure for the docking.

 This can be done using `pdb-tools`, a collection of simple scripts handy to manipulate pdb files. `pdb-tools` is installed automatically with Haddock3.
 Alternatively, it is also available as a [web-server](https://wenmr.science.uu.nl/pdbtools/).